FranckLejzerowicz/Xsinfo/README.md

 # Xsinfo

-Collect info about the current nodes and cores usage so that it can help one choosing where and how much resources can be allocated for a job on SLURM.
+Collect info about the current nodes and cores usage so that it can help one choose which and how much resource can be allocated for a job on SLURM.

  # Install